sveltia/sveltia-cms/README.md

 +    public_folder: /media/products
 ```

-In Sveltia CMS, those per-collection media folders are displayed prominently for easier asset management.
+In Sveltia CMS, those collection media folders are displayed prominently for easier asset management.
 We recommend setting `media_folder` and `public_folder` for each collection if it contains one or more File/Image fields.

 ### Using keyboard shortcuts